Leonia, New Jersey: Arts and culture

-Leonia is home to the Players Guild of Leonia, which operates as the oldest continuing theatre troupe in the state of New Jersey, and is one of the oldest community theatre groups in the state with continuous performances since 1919.
+Leonia is home to the Players Guild of Leonia, New Jersey's oldest continuing theatre troupe and one of the oldest community theatre groups in the state, with continuous performances since 1919.
 Performances have included comedies, tragedies, classics, and musicals.
-The Guild's production of One Mad Night in 1940 was the first three-act play performed on television, when it was broadcast on WPTZ, in Philadelphia, Pennsylvania.
-In 1963, the Children's Show was instituted and continues each spring.
+The Guild's 1940 production of One Mad Night was the first three-act play performed on television, when it was broadcast on WPTZ, in Philadelphia, Pennsylvania.
+The Children's Show was instituted in 1963 and continues each spring.
 Between 1968 and 1998, the Guild produced Theatre in the Park.
-Since 2002, the Players' Guild of Leonia has produced a Playwright's Showcase featuring original scripts.
-The Guild operates out of the historic Civil War Drill Hall Theatre on Grand Avenue which is leased from the borough.
+Since 2002, the Guild has produced a Playwright's Showcase featuring original scripts.
+The Guild operates out of the historic Civil War Drill Hall Theatre on Grand Avenue, which is leased from the borough.
 Recent productions include Lovers and Other Strangers, The Glass Menagerie, Love, Loss, and What I Wore and Hair.
 Upcoming productions include a fall production of Guys and Dolls.

 Since 2000, Leonia has also been home to Summerstage at Leonia, which produces a Broadway-style family musical each summer in the last two weeks of July.
-Originally, Summerstage performances were held in the Leonia High School Little Theater, but now take place at the Civil War Drill Hall Theater.
-Auditions are held in May and open to all in the NY metro area.
+Summerstage performances were originally held in the Leonia High School Little Theater but now take place at the Civil War Drill Hall Theater.
+Auditions are held in May and open to all in the NYC metro area.
 Past shows have included The Wizard of Oz, Carousel, The Sound of Music, Annie, Oliver, Les Miserables, My Fair Lady, and How To Succeed In Business Without Really Trying.

-The Leonia Chamber Musicians Society, founded in 1973, is made up of professional musicians who reside in Leonia, has been performing classical music concerts four times a year at various venues in the borough.
+The Leonia Chamber Musicians Society, founded in 1973, is made up of professional musicians who reside in Leonia, and gives classical music concerts four times a year at various venues in the borough.

-Sculpture for Leonia aims to build the art and cultural environment in Leonia through the display of outdoor sculpture throughout the community and in the Erika and David Boyd Sculpture Garden, which is located on the grounds of the Leonia Borough Annex.
+Leonia aims to build its art and cultural environment by displaying outdoor sculpture throughout the community and in the Erika and David Boyd Sculpture Garden, on the grounds of the Leonia Borough Annex.
 This group sponsors an annual Taste of Leonia fundraiser.
 Leonia Arts provides a calendar of all arts events in Leonia.

 Parks and recreation

 Leonia has five public recreational areas, of which only the Leonia Swim Club requires a membership fee.
-The recreation areas include Wood Park, located on the corner of Broad Avenue and Fort Lee Road; Sylvan Park and the Leonia Swim Club, both on Grand Avenue near Sylvan Avenue; and the Recreational Center on Broad Avenue which has an indoor basketball court.
+The recreation areas include Wood Park, on the corner of Broad Avenue and Fort Lee Road; Sylvan Park and the Leonia Swim Club, both on Grand Avenue near Sylvan Avenue; and the Recreational Center on Broad Avenue, which has an indoor basketball court.

-Overpeck County Park, a Bergen County park located in Leonia, Ridgefield Park, and Teaneck, is home of the county's World Trade Center Memorial.
+Overpeck County Park, a Bergen County park in Leonia, Ridgefield Park, and Teaneck, is home to the county's World Trade Center Memorial.

-Field Station: Dinosaurs is a dinosaur-themed park located in Overpeck County Park, just south of Interstate 95, with 32 animatronic dinosaurs.
+Field Station: Dinosaurs is a dinosaur-themed park in Overpeck County Park, just south of Interstate 95, with 32 animatronic dinosaurs.